snowplow/snowplowanalytics.com/_posts/2020-03-05-international-womens-day-at-snowplow/index.md

 title-short:  International Women’s Day at Snowplow
 title: "International Women’s Day at Snowplow"
 description: "We’re putting a spotlight on the talented women of Snowplow"
-author: Erika
+author: Nicki
-category: Data governance
+category: Inside the Plow
 permalink: /blog/2020/03/05/international-womens-day-at-snowplow/
 ---
 March 8th marks International Women’s Day 2020.
 At Snowplow, we’re celebrating by putting a spotlight on the talented, passionate and driven women that we have the pleasure of working alongside.